doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ## Iterate On The Script In The Editor, Not In The Chat

-Let's ask the same inline on the script...
+Let's ask the same change, but inline on the editor...

 ![alt text](image-7.png)

 Ah, this time it got it.
 The result has better separation of concerns too.
 The code that formats the output is independent of the code that opens files and calculates shifts!

-Since there's a disconnect between the code in our IDE and the target env, need to go back to edit in the term.
+Since there's a disconnect between the code in our IDE and the target env, we need to go back to edit in the terminal.

 Great!
 Now we have the key letters!